Prettyhtml/prettyhtml/README.md

 * Enforce consistent output of your HTML.

 ### Limitations

-* No support for custom self-closing elements because HTML doesn’t allow custom elements to be self-closing - only official [“void”](https://www.w3.org/TR/html/syntax.html#void-elements) elements.
-* No guarantee of a print width.
+No guarantee of a print width.
 Nodes are collapsed based on existing attribute indentation when your element has more than 2 attributes and at least one attribute is on a newline.

 ## Example